 War has been an episodic constant among humans for all of recorded history.
 Anyone who is not convinced of that either has not read enough relevant history yet, or is blided by a some Belief?

 Animals who survive wars, get to pass on their genes.

-Genes that cause animals to reproduce their group and to conquer territory seem to survive.
+Genes that cause animals to reproduce their group and to conquer territory have survived.

-Instinctive elements of warfare existed more than five million years ago in animals that were ancestral both to humans and to chimpanzees.
+Instinctive elements of warfare existed more than six million years ago in animals that were ancestral both to humans and to chimpanzees.